‘Tis the season.

 STEP 3: ANALYZE RESULTS AND MAKE ADJUSTMENTS AS NECESSARY

 The final thing to remember about building a solid marketing strategy is that it is a living, breathing thing.
 Conducting periodic analysis of the plan and making adjustments that improve revenue production is the key to success.
 Ultimately, marketing is designed to bring in extra revenue.
 If the strategy does not bring in new revenue in excess of the cost, then it is better to remove that strategy and try something else.

 Evaluation begins with comparing past performance to the performance after a reasonable period of your marketing initiatives.
 Have revenues increased, decreased, or stayed the same?
 Be sure to take into account whether the changes were caused by your marketing strategy or by outside influences like holidays, seasonality, the entry or exit of a competitor in your space, etc.

-For a comprehensive marketing strategy in 2016, don’t go it alone.
-Call WhiteHOT, Inc. We’ve been herding those marketing cats for over 20 years.
+For a comprehensive marketing strategy, don’t go it alone.
+Call WhiteHOT, Inc. We’ve been herding those marketing cats for over 25 years.

 WhiteHOT, Inc. is led by owner Phil Clouser, a seasoned creative director with over 25 years in sales and marketing.
 Whether you’re doing a full-blown campaign or a single project, we do it more competitively than the big agencies.
 That’s the advantage of our streamlined, boutique approach.
 We are aggressive as well as responsive.
 We’ll meet with you, analyze your goals and expectations, design your project, and expedite it before the “big guys” assign a team and traffic number.
 Call Phil today at 609-577-4314 to get the best value for your money, without the aggravation!